A breakfast rich in vitamin E

 Maizemeal grits porridge

 Alas unrefined cornmeal is hard to find; and has a very definite shelf-life.
-We eventually decided to buy a mill.
+You may have to buy a small stone mill; then your grits will be a quarter of the price too.

 Green beans